Time-Kill Tests

-A Standard Time-Kill (STK) is a laboratory test which measures the antimicrobial performance of a liquid sample over a short period of time.
-The kill test quantifies the reduction in numbers of a known inoculum of microorganisms over specified contact times.
+A suspension Time-Kill is a laboratory test that measures the antimicrobial performance of a liquid sample over a short period of time.
+The kill test quantifies the reduction in the numbers of a known inoculum of microorganisms over specified contact times.
 This method determines the effective kill rate of a finished product, usually expressed as a % (for example, “kills 99.9% of bacteria in 30 seconds”).

 ASTM E2315 | |